+Comentario [17]: There is not much evidence for this.
+How large are the Bauru theropods?
+Not every species needs to have a predator (especially for adults).
 A series of anatomical features have been recognized as related to the terrestrial habits of Crocodyliformes, many of which are observed in the postcranial skeleton of Pissarrachampsa sera.
 As detailed in the description, Pissarrachampsa sera possess a tubercle in the lateral surface of the ischium.
 Riff & Kellner (2011) pointed that this tubercle, located in the attachment area of the muscle M. pubioischiotibialis, can be related to a permanent upright posture and parasagittal movement in Stratiotosuchus maxhechti.
-This tubercle is very similar to the obturator tubercle of the maniraptoriform theropods (although related to a different tissue - ligamentun ischiopubicum), and is absent in extant forms, in which there is only a scar on this attachment area, and also absent in any other taxa in the Pseudosuchia lineage (Riff & Kellner, 2011).
+This tubercle is very similar to the obturator tubercle of the maniraptoriform theropods (although related to a different tissue - ligamentun ischiopubicum), and is absent both in extant forms, in which there is only a scar on this attachment area, and in other pseudosuchian archosaurs (Riff & Kellner, 2011).
 In this scenario, the presence of this ischial tubercle is better interpreted as an exclusive lifestyle-related feature for baurusuchids.